SannyBold/RNA-Seq_analysis_FGT/README.md

 * raw p-values
 * multiple-testing-adjusted p-values

-Differential-expression results are explored using MA plots, heatmaps and ranked result tables.
+Differential-expression results are explored using the DESeq2 MA plot.

 ### 4. Gene annotation